PNreal/mini-banking-system/docs/II. TÀI LIỆU PHÂN TÍCH & THIẾT KẾ HỆ THỐNG/API Specification.md

 **Validation Rules:**
 - page: Must be >= 1
 - size: Must be between 1 and 100
-- type: Must be one of: DEPOSIT, WITHDRAW, TRANSFER
+- type: Must be one of: DEPOSIT, WITHDRAW, TRANSFER, COUNTER_DEPOSIT
 - from, to: Must be valid ISO 8601 date format

 ### **Response (200 OK)**